 Ken Oliver Kreidl, M.D. -

 Dr. Kreidl, originally from San Francisco, California, started practicing at the Boulder Medical Center in August 2004.
 Before coming to Boulder, he was an ophthalmology resident at Stanford University Hospital.
 He and his wife, Ryn, a local pediatrician, have two children, Luke and Max.
-Dr. Kreidl loves going mountain biking or snowboarding with his family, and was a nationally ranked tennis player before becoming dedicated to medicine.
+Dr. Kreidl loves mountain biking and skiingwith his family, and was a nationally ranked tennis player before becoming dedicated to medicine.

 MEDICAL TRAINING AND SPECIALTY